ga-wdi-boston/wdi_4_rails_hw_hacker_news/to_do_list.md

-DOING RIGHT NOW: yikes fixing votes
+DOING RIGHT NOW: putting comments in a grid